slowloris-98/got_personality_test/README.md

 - **Scalable Design**: Capable of analyzing 200K+ records while maintaining performance efficiency.

 ## Dataset
-This project uses the *Game of Thrones Script (All Seasons)* dataset from Kaggle.
+This project uses the *Game of Thrones Script (All Seasons)* dataset from Kaggle - **[https://www.kaggle.com/datasets/albenft/game-of-thrones-script-all-seasons](#)**.
 The dataset contains dialogues from all seasons of the series and serves as the foundation for personality analysis.

 ## Technologies Used
 - **Programming Languages**: Python